dongilbert/dongilbert.github.com/_posts/2014-05-08-why-e-strict-matters.md

 should worry about keeping their code "backward compatible" so that others who use it and depend on it don't have a hard time keeping up with the breaking changes, but what is this about forward compatibility?

-In it's simplest form, forward compatible code is ready to do it's best to take on the future, whatever may happen.
+In its simplest form, forward compatible code is ready to do its best to take on the future, whatever may happen.
 It's being proactive about your code and staying on top of changes in upcoming releases.
 It's making sure you're following best practices and suggestions in order to protect yourself from potential backward compatibility issues.
 It's taking the information you have available and writing your best code with it in